idaholab/blackbear/doc/content/source/kernels/ConcreteMoistureTimeIntegrationMassLumped.md

 $H$ = pore relative humidity \\
 $t$  = time $(day)$

-This kernel does not use mass lumping.
-A version of this kernel that uses mass lumping is provided in [ConcreteMoistureTimeIntegration](ConcreteMoistureTimeIntegration.md), and is generally recommended to minimize osciliatory behavior.
+This kernel uses mass lumping, which reduces osciliatory behavior around sharp fronts, which are commonly observed in the moisture distribution in concrete.
+A version without mass lumping is provided in [ConcreteMoistureTimeIntegration](ConcreteMoistureTimeIntegration.md), but mass lumping is generally recommended.

 The moisture capacity ${\partial W}/{\partial H}$ depends on the relative humidity $H$.
 Thus the moisture diffusion governing equation is highly nonlinear.
 Also, it is worth noting that since the relative humidity strongly depends on the temperature $T$, the moisture diffusion model is always coupled with the heat transfer model.
 The moisture capacity is computed by the [ConcreteThermalMoisture](ConcreteThermalMoisture.md) material for the models that are formulated to provide it.
 For those that do not provide it, it is assumed to be equal to 1.

-!syntax parameters /Kernels/ConcreteMoistureTimeIntegration
+!syntax parameters /Kernels/ConcreteMoistureTimeIntegrationMassLumped

-!syntax inputs /Kernels/ConcreteMoistureTimeIntegration
+!syntax inputs /Kernels/ConcreteMoistureTimeIntegrationMassLumped

-!syntax children /Kernels/ConcreteMoistureTimeIntegration
+!syntax children /Kernels/ConcreteMoistureTimeIntegrationMassLumped

 !bibtex bibliography